Climate and Average Weather Year Round in Rochester New York, United States

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.6 months, from July 4 to September 23, with an average temperature above 65°F. The day of the year with the warmest water is August 8, with an average temperature of 72°F.
+The time of year with warmer water lasts for 2.6 months, from July 4 to September 23, with an average temperature above 65°F. The month of the year in Rochester with the warmest water is August, with an average temperature of 71°F.

-The time of year with cooler water lasts for 5.1 months, from December 14 to May 18, with an average temperature below 43°F. The day of the year with the coolest water is March 6, with an average temperature of 36°F.
+The time of year with cooler water lasts for 5.1 months, from December 14 to May 18, with an average temperature below 43°F. The month of the year in Rochester with the coolest water is March, with an average temperature of 36°F.

 To characterize how pleasant the weather is in Rochester throughout the year, we compute two travel scores.